pachyderm/docs-content/2.3.x/deploy-manage/deploy/azure.md

     and the `kind` parameter is set to `BlockBlobStorage`.
 This configuration results in a storage that uses SSDs rather than standard Hard Disk Drives (HDD).
-    If you set this parameter to an HDD-based storage option, your Pachyderm cluster will be too slow and might malfunction.
+    If you set this parameter to an HDD-based storage option, your {{%productName%}}
+    cluster will be too slow and might malfunction.

 * Verify that your storage account has been successfully created: